ofemiashiru/CI_MS4_ASHTECHS/README.md

   - [Acknowledgements](#acknowledgements)

 ## Project Goals

 ### User Goals

-- See all movies added to MCC.
+- To see all products within the store.
+- To make purchases.
-- To see reviews of all movies.
+- To see all reviews within the store.
-- To add movies to MCC.
+- To leave product reviews.
-- To add reviews to movies.
+- To add items to wishlist.

 ### Site Owner Goals

-- To allow users to sign up to MCC.
+- To allow users to purchase products.
-- To manage the genres on MCC.
+- To manage the admin of products.
-- To manage users accounts on MCC.

 ## User Experience

 ### Target Audience

-- People who are fans of films.
-- People who are part of a physical film club.
+- People who are interested in purchasing technology products.
-- To be a central place for movie fans to share their reviews.
+- People looking for bargains and deals

 ### User Requirements and Expectations